How do you improve on one of life’s simple pleasures?

 A good, relatively cheap high pressure option.

-While, in my opinion, a quite ugly showerhead, its performance is pretty great for what it will cost you.
+While, in my opinion, a quite ugly unit, its performance is pretty great for what it will cost you.

 It comes with 7 settings, though really 5: a full body option, an eco friendly full body option, a water saving trickle, a “power spray” option that delivers a slightly more focused jet, and a pulse massage; the last two simply combine the pulse massage with either the power spray or full body option.